About

 Gilad Halpern – Presenter, The Tel Aviv Review

 Gilad is a journalist, broadcaster and media historian.
-He is also a founding co-editor of the Tel Aviv Review of Books magazine, an English-language online quarterly, and an Idit Fellow at the University of Haifa, researching the history of the Jewish press in Mandatory Palestine.
-Previously he was Managing Editor for Ynetnews and Assignments Editor for Haaretz English Edition.
-His work appeared on the BBC, Al Jazeera, Al Monitor, Time Out magazine, the Jewish Quarterly and the Jewish Chronicle. @Gilad_Halpern
+He is also a founding co-editor of the Tel Aviv Review of Books magazine, an English-language online quarterly, and an Idit Fellow at the University of Haifa, researching the history of the Jewish press in Mandatory Palestine. @Gilad_Halpern

 Marcela Sulak – Presenter, Israel In Translation